 Historically the hall was heated from an oil fired boiler.
 The boiler remains in service but in 2014 two biomass boilers burning wood pellets were installed.
 Installation costs were met by the hall but fuel costs are partly offset under the Ofgem Renewable Heat Initiative for non domestic buildings.
 Repayments will continue for 20 years from installation.
 Deliveries of pellets is scheduled by the hall manager and are logged, with proof of compliance with published Ofgem specifications.
 Three monthly returns are submitted by the authorised signatory who is registered with Ofgem, currently the ops group chair, and an annual declaration of compliance is completed.

 SOLAR PANEL FEED IN TARIF

 Management of financial matters relating to hall maintenance and activities of users is the responsibility of the honorary treasurer who works closely with the booking secretary, hall manager and ops group chair and is supported by a small finance committee.
 The treasurer prepares an annual financial statement which is filed with the charity commission and is accessible via their website.
 In addition he prepares annual budgets based upon predicted and realised income for each year.

 The booking secretary manages booking enquiries and bookings arising from regular user groups as well as one off bookings from other users.
+Working closely with the treasurer, the post involves raising bi monthly bills for regular bookers and invoices for each let.
+Weekly activity lists are generated and posted in the hall and on the website.
+Arrangements to open the hall for hirers when necessary are shared with the hall manager.
 Hiring fees are posted on the website from which booking forms are downloadable and once completed can be returned electronically.
 Bookings diaries and invoice generation are produced using a proprietary software package, Avalon Bookings Manager, run on a laptop.
 Users are requested to make payments electronically if possible.
-Monthly booking schedules are posted in the hall and also on the website.